joel97vil/xampp-web-initializer/README.md

     </tr>
 </table>

 ## Future features
 - [ ] XAMPP compatibility Windows.
 - [X] LAMPP compatibility for Linux - Debian.
 - [ ] Adding additional parameters (-help, -port and more...)
 - [X] Various built-in default configurations for different development environments (Windows / Linux-Debian).
 - [ ] Alias generation to use the program command from any path of the system
-- [ ] Execute the program with all needed permissions to edit the configuration files
+- [X] Require to execute the program with all needed permissions to edit the configuration files
 - [ ] GUI for Windows
 More...

 ## Security Vulnerabilities and Contributing
 If you discover a bugs or security vulnerabilities, please send an e-mail to me via [joel97vil@gmail.com](mailto:joel97vil@gmail.com).
 Any collaboration will be thankful.
 Feel free to create your own forks to improve the script or fix the bugs and security vulnerabilities.

 ## License
 <i>XAMPP Web Initializer</i> is a Shell based project, open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).